 When your business is growing how do you quickly turn on additional resources to help you scale up?
 From our experience of working with dynamic, high growth businesses, the decision to launch or expand in a market can often be taken very quickly with the rest of the business expected to keep up.
 Suddenly new resources are required, not just in the central office but locally.
 Planning a global marketing campaign is not a project, it is a strategy and deserves to be given the necessary resources.

-In addition to the campaign assets there is also the increased complexity of building and maintaining websites.
+There is also the increased complexity of building and maintaining websites.
 Most global brands offer their websites in multiple languages, requiring the entire site to be translated.
 On top of the main website most brands will be using dozens of landing pages, blogs, forums, and ‘hub’ pages where SEO optimised content is housed.
-Brands that sell internationally have the additional challenges of having to adapt their ecommerce pages.
+Brands that sell internationally have the additional challenges of having to adapt their e-commerce pages.
 Website translation is a specialist and high volume task in itself as it requires both cultural context, as well as an understanding of Search Engine Optimisation.

 Consumers all across the globe can now access your brand.
 For many businesses this has opened up the opportunity to sell to consumers across the world.
 This brings with it a range of logistical challenges including shipping and payment, but specifically for marketing this requires language and materials that are relevant, accurate and optimised for each market.
 For example, in India the vast majority of consumers might be accessing your website via their smartphone.
 Whilst for a brand from the US selling to a middle eastern country may need to adapt the models wearing its products to better reflect local sensitivities.
 Suddenly, one website that is complex enough to maintain, has become three, five or seven websites with some common functions, but often with many features, or content that is unique to that country or region.